Biboy-al/Fredo/README.md

 | generate unique ID based on host | |
 | send beacon signals to malware | |

+### Endpoints
+- **GET /clients**
+  Returns a list of all registered malware instances.

+- **GET /logs?id={id}**
+  Retrieves the keystroke logs collected from a specific client identified by the given ID.

+- **POST /upload**
+  Receives encrypted log data from a client, decrypts it, and saves it to the system.

+- **POST /register**
+  Registers a new malware instance by decrypting the incoming data and storing its information.

+- **POST /becon**
+  Updates the last seen timestamp for a malware instance during its periodic beaconing.

+- **GET /command**
+  Retrieves the latest command for a malware instance, encrypting the response using its assigned key.

+- **POST /command**
+  Posts a new command to be executed by a specific malware instance.

+### Malware

 #### Defensive Capabilities:

 - The defender may use antivirus software to detect the malware.